reddit/baseplate.py/docs/api/baseplate/observers/tagged_statsd.rst

 StatsD Tagged Metrics
 =====================

 The tagged metrics observer emits `StatsD`_-compatible time-series metrics about the performance of your application with tags in the InfluxStatsD format.
-The tags added to the metrics are configurable: any tags that pass through the span.set_tag() function are filtered through a user-supplied whitelist in the configuration file.
+The tags added to the metrics are configurable: any tags that pass through the :py:meth:`~baseplate.Span.set_tag` function are filtered through a user-supplied whitelist in the configuration file.

 .. _`StatsD`: https://github.com/statsd/statsd